-Jesus sent His disciples out to heal the sick, cast out demons and to proclaim the good news of the kingdom.
-As they did that, they were to find the “Person of Peace” who would offer them hospitality, a place to stay and would also gather others to hear their message.
-They were not to move around, but to stay with that person.
+Jesus sent His disciples out to heal the sick, cast out demons, and proclaim the good news of the Kingdom.
+As they did that, they were to find the “Person of Peace” who would offer them hospitality, a place to stay, and would also gather others to hear their message.
+They were not to move around but to stay with that person.

 Finding people from within the community who are open to you and your message and who call others to listen is very key to starting a new movement of disciples.
 Until you find this person, prayer and abundant seed sowing will be your main activities.

 Have you found a person of peace?
 Remember, it’s not just someone who likes you and gives you hospitality, but someone who welcomes both you and the message of Jesus through you.
 If you’ve found them, invest in that person and train them as a disciple.
 They will then train others, and you will form your first discipleship group through them.
 You’ll be amazed at how, from their contacts, the gospel message will spread.